 Another Minolta New MD (MD III) 200mm F2.8 lens review.

-Minolta designed a two portraiture bombs – one is already reviewed Minolta MD 135mm F2.0 and this is second – Minolta MD 200mm F2.8.
+Minolta designed two portraiture bombs – one is already reviewed Minolta MD 135mm F2.0 and this is second – Minolta MD 200mm F2.8.
 It looks like this lens has no weaknesses except one – weight.
-Photos are amazing.
+The IQ is amazing.

 Continue reading Review: Minolta MD 200mm 1:2.8